arei/FWF/README.md

 **OnException** - fires a callback function after the given function has executed if, and only if, the given function threw an exception.

-**OnReturn** - fires a callback function after the given function has execute if, and only if, the given function did not throw an exception.
+**OnReturn** - fires a callback function after the given function has executed if, and only if, the given function did not throw an exception.

 **Profile** - Record each execution of a function, how long it ran for, and if it threw an exception or not.
 The data from a profile function can be retrieved using getProfileData on the profiled function.